rmsk2/cbmcrypt/README.md

 # cbmcrypt
-Turn your Commodore 8 bit computer into a crypto machine
+Turn your Commodore 8 bit computer (VIC20, C64, Plus/4, C16, C128) into a crypto machine.